SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Education-Data.md

 ## Contact: Finding Last Completed Program Enrollment

 **Description:**
-> On Contact, show date of most recently completed program enrollment for the student.
+> This recipe shows on the Contact object the date of most recently completed program enrollment for the student.

 **Objects, Fields, Relationships**